GioanZ/Portfolio-Stress-Testing-with-Deep-Generative-Models/README.md

 ```txt
 your_fred_api_key_here
 ```
 Now you are ready to use the code!
-The script `custom_libraries/download_data.py` will automatically read the key from this file.
+The script `custom_libraries/download_data.py` will automatically read the key from this file (but remember to follow the structure mentioned earlier).

 ---